smakonin/APMR/README.md

 Releases History
 ----------------
 **Version 2.0 (TBA: Not Yet Released)**
-* Added feature to log readings it SD card
+* Added feature to log readings to SD card
-* Added feature to save setting to EEPROM using
+* Added feature to save setting/config to EEPROM using browser
 * Modified JSON format and accompany web service
-* Perform load testing
+* Perform load testing on hardware

 **Version 1.1 (July 5, 2012)**
 * Modified code to work with Arduino 1.0.1